Coppernic/PcscSample/README.md

 // The listener will be called with the result
 ```

- * Power off when you are done
+ * Power off when you are done:

 ```java
 // Powers off RFID reader